Business

 };

-I segmented sitemaps by vehicle make.
 Toyota gets its own sitemap.
 Ford gets its own.
-This means each individual sitemap has a manageable number of URLs (200-1,500 depending on the make), and when I update data for a specific make, only that sitemap's lastmod changes.
+Each individual sitemap contains a manageable number of URLs (200 to 1,500 depending on the make), and when I update data for a specific make, only that sitemap's lastmod changes.

-The result: new pages went from taking 2-3 weeks to index to typically 3-5 days.
+The result: new pages went from taking two to three weeks to index to typically three to five days.
 That improvement alone was worth the refactoring effort.

 Crawl Budget: The Invisible Constraint

 If you've only ever worked on small websites, you've probably never thought about crawl budget.
-It's one of those things that doesn't matter until it really matters.
+It doesn't matter until it really matters.

-Crawl budget is essentially how many pages Google is willing to crawl on your site within a given time period.
-For small sites, it's effectively unlimited — Google will crawl everything.
+Crawl budget is how many pages Google is willing to crawl on your site within a given time period.
+For small sites, it's effectively unlimited.
 For sites with thousands of pages, Google makes deliberate choices about which pages to crawl and how often.

-Improving server response time.
-Google explicitly uses server speed as a factor in crawl budget allocation.
-If your server responds slowly, Google crawls fewer pages per session.
-I optimized database queries and added caching for the generated pages.
-Average response time dropped from ~400ms to ~120ms.
+Server response time.
+Google uses server speed as a factor in crawl budget allocation.
+Slow responses mean fewer pages crawled per session.
+I optimized database queries and added caching for generated pages, dropping average response time from roughly 400ms to about 120ms.

-Eliminating duplicate and near-duplicate content.
-I had some pages that were too similar — different model years of the same vehicle with nearly identical specifications.
-Google was spending crawl budget visiting these pages and then deciding they were duplicates.
+Eliminating near-duplicate content.
+Different model years of the same vehicle with nearly identical specifications were burning crawl budget.
+Google would visit these pages, determine they were duplicates, and move on.
 I consolidated where appropriate and added stronger differentiation where pages needed to remain separate.

-Strategic use of robots.txt.
-I blocked crawling of utility pages, admin routes, and API endpoints.
-Every page Google doesn't need to crawl is budget freed up for pages you actually want indexed.
+Strategic robots.txt.
+Blocking utility pages, admin routes, and API endpoints freed up budget for pages I actually wanted indexed.

 # robots.txt optimization